mysteriumnetwork/config/README.md

 # config

-Config parser which can be used in services to read Json/Yaml config files
+Config providers a config parser which can parse Json/Yaml files and load their data in to a struct variable.
+It can be used for loading configs for services.